ESWZY/telegram-news/README.md

 # Telegram-news

-Python program package for automatically fetching news and pushing by telegram bot.
+Python program package for automatically fetching and pushing news by Telegram.

-# Simple Start
+## Simple Start

 First of all, install telegram_news:
 ```shell script